tejasPhaveri/custom-instructions/oldinstructions.md

 3. IDENTIFY relevant components via PROJECT_STRUCTURE
 4. ACTIVATE only essential contexts (max 3 components)
 5. REQUEST additional context only when needed
-6. **Enhanced with Context7 MCP**: Prioritize activation of technical contexts with up-to-date documentation for relevant libraries.
-7. **Enhanced with Sequential Thinking MCP**: Use structured reasoning to determine which contexts are most critical if complexity or uncertainty arises during activation.
 ```

 ### Memory Paging System